Last Updated on 25 September, 2020 by Veronica

 After this stop, most took a nap on the bus!

 We arrived in Salta at about 8 in the afternoon, from there we went straight to the hotel and had dinner.

-If you travel by your own in your car or in a rental one, there is also the option to do the train-only tour.
-What you have to do is get to San Antonio de los Cobres and you’re done.
+If you travel on your own in your car or in a rental one, there is also the option to do the train-only tour.
+What you have to do is get to San Antonio de Los Cobres and you’re done.
 This ticket can be purchased online or at the train station, although I recommend buying it in advance, especially if you are traveling in high season.